vishwanetwork/VAEB/README.md

 - *"What's my balance?"* — check USDC balance
 - *"Send 10 USDC to 0x..."* — direct transfer intent

+The UI shows available MCP tools, real-time execution logs, and on-chain transaction results.
 The agent will:
-1. Ask you to approve USDC spending (ERC-20 approve)
+1. Check existing USDC allowance (skips approve if already sufficient)
 2. Request your EIP-712 signature on the ZKIntent
 3. Generate a ZK proof and execute on-chain